 in St. Paul volunteer their time to make this event happen.

 The focus in

-Minnesota has been on reaching fourth thru sixth grade school children
+Minnesota has been on reaching fourth and fifth grade school children

 in the Seven County Metro area and greater Minnesota and teaching them